prometheusone/mcp-server-typescript/README.md

 ### Adding a New Tool

-Here's how to add a new tool to any module (new or existing):
+Here's how to add a new tool to any new or pre-existing module:

 ```typescript
 // src/modules/your-module/tools/your-tool.tool.ts